SiaFoundation/siad/changelog/README.md

 `changelog-tail.md` file can be edited directly.
 Version that have been officially released and tagged can have their `/changelog` directory removed and all changes added directly to `changelog-tail.md`.

+### Upcoming Versions
+The Changelog generator automatically creates directory structure for upcoming versions when there is no upcoming version directory.

+If in `release-scripts/generate-changelog.sh` is the following setting `generate_till_version=v1.4.4` and there is no upcoming version directory, then directory `v1.4.5` with sub-directories `key-updates`, `bugs-fixed` and `other` are created automatically.

+When the automatically generated upcoming version (e.g. `v1.4.6`) doesn't match what is wanted (e.g. `v1.5.0`) then the generated directory name can be manually updated.